dancancro/great-big-example-application/README.md

 # But why one great big app?

-"There are already lots of little example apps!!" (written in all different styles) "That is how software development is _always_ taught!!"
+"There are already lots of little example apps!!" (written in all different styles) "Software development is _always_ taught using lots of inconsistent simple examples!!"
 "Approaches are a matter of personal preference and shouldn't be imposed" (on beginners who don't have strong opinions yet)

 "Bloated!!"

 There's a strange resistance to using big examples to educate instead of small ones.
 The rationale behind a big example is pretty simple:

     1. Real, complete code examples are better than docs, lessons and Gitter Q&A. And MUCH better than ellipses (...).
+Real code answers every question, not just what experts using these other sources elect to answer.
+Moreover, it's much easier to copy and modify a thing, no matter how complex, than to synthesize a thing, no matter how simple, out of nothing.

     2. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code.
 Anything you learn in a tutorial must be approached with caution